Business Bankruptcy Lawyer in Greensboro, NC

 Both individuals and businesses can qualify for relief under Chapter 7 bankruptcy.
 A sole proprietor can discharge many debts, including credit card balances, medical bills, lease obligations, utility bills, and even some loans.

-If you are the sole proprietorship owner of a small business, you may file Chapter 7 on behalf of your enterprise or for yourself.
-The most important thing to remember is that In most cases, your business will be permanently shut down.
+If you are the sole proprietor of a small business, you may file Chapter 7 on behalf of your enterprise or for yourself.
+The most important thing to remember is that in most cases, your business will be permanently shut down.

 Filing a bankruptcy petition under Chapter 7 will stop most collection agencies from knocking on your door.
 But the protection you receive under the petition is usually effective for a relatively short period of time.